RagingFireFY/isaac-mod-random-destination/README.md

   - Hush Helper - remove 30 minutes limit

-  - Delirium Helper - defeat ??? or The Lamb will always open The Void portal

   - Mother Helper - open Mom's Heart Door directly no need Full Knife

   - The Beast Helper - open a portal in the Mom boss room for leave